Save Cars

 The Final Designs

-After a few rounds of review, I presented the designs to Leadership and received approval to move into handoff.
+After a few rounds of review, the UX manager presented the designs to Leadership and we received approval to move into handoff.
 A prototype was included to demonstrate how the toast notification should behave and how users would navigate to the “Garage” page.

 Some of the final decisions that had been made over functionality were:

-• The customer does not have to create a login to access this functionality
+• The customer does not have to create a login to access this feature

 • The saved cars and the garage experience will be available to the customer as long as they are on the same device and the same browser (without clearing cookies/cache)